wallco/pythology/README.md

 [logo]: sir.png "SIR model"

+The package should first by installed by running `pip install pythology` on console.
+The dependencies are SciPy, NumPy and Matplotlib.

+You also need to `import * from pythology.models`.

 Pythology revolves around three key concepts to construct the compartmental mode: Compartments, Flows and Models themselves.